 You May Also Like: The Best Primers for Each Skin Type

-Which step does primer
+Which step does primer come in?

 “After moisturizer, but before foundation,” says celebrity makeup artist Mai Quynh, noting that ensuring your skin-care products and primer work well together—and better, yet, with your skin type—is key.
 “Layering a moisturizer, primer and foundation may work really well on normal to dry skin, but it might be too much for oily skin types,” says celebrity makeup artist Sonia Deveney.
 If this is the case for you, experiment.
 “Try skipping the moisturizer altogether and just use a serum with the primer,” suggests Deveney.
 “Remember, the end makeup result will only be as good as the skin underneath,” says Temptu global educator and artist Tanya Deemer.
 “If the skin is not properly prepped, the makeup won’t look as flawless as it should.”